LightJason/lightjason.github.io/content/knowledgebase/logicalprogramming.md

 ### <a name="atomliterals">Atom & Literals</a>

-The simplest structure elements of a logical programming language are _atoms_ and part of the structure called  _literals_.
+The simplest structure elements of a logic programming language are _atoms_ and part of the structure called  _literals_.
 In the Prolog definition and so in AgentSpeak(L) all literals / atoms are beginning with a lower-case letter.
 In contrast, by our definition the atom can also contain slashes ```/``` and minus ```-``` characters.
 For clarification see the following example:

 > We would like to define that the sun is shining